yineng999/openlmis-devops/ssl_config.md

 It would raise up and interaction window and you should choose `2 Automatically use a temporary webserver (standalone)`.
 Then input the domain name `mydomain.com` in the input field.

+If you got the error `Failed to connect to host for DVSNI challenge.`, try to open 443 port first `sudo ufw allow 443/tcp`.

 ```
 /etc/letsencrypt/live/mydomain.com
 ```